 If Marriott represents the luxury end of the market, Choice Hotels International (NYSE:CHH) falls into the “something for everybody” category.
 The hotel chain features several brands that target various income levels.

 While some might see that as a “jack of all trades” positioning, it appears to be working.
-In the last couple of quarters when prior-year comparisons are becoming more difficult, both revenue and earnings are beating pre-pandemic levels.
+In the last couple of quarters, when prior-year comparisons have been more difficult, both revenue and earnings have beaten pre-pandemic levels.
 Choice Hotels is also benefiting from the growth in extended-stay revenue due to the blending of business and leisure travel.

-As of this writing, Choice Hotels has a P/E ratio of 18.94, which is slightly above the sector average, but not incredibly overvalued.
-And projections for future growth and earnings are above pre-pandemic levels.
+As of this writing, Choice Hotels has a P/E ratio of 20 times, which is slightly above the sector average, but not incredibly overvalued.
+Projections for future growth and earnings are above pre-pandemic levels.
 The company also generated a record amount of free cash flow in 2021.
 Plus, after institutions sold more CHH stock than they bought in the fourth quarter, that changed dramatically in the first quarter.

 Best Hotel Stocks: InterContinental Hotel Group (IHG)